-- Oxygen diffusion issues are not relevant because all of the materials are potable rated.
+- Oxygen diffusion issues are not a factor because all of the materials are potable rated.

-- Use of the outside faucet for watering lawns, washing cars, etc will further enhance cooling.
+- Using the outside faucet for watering lawns, washing cars, etc will further enhance cooling.

-- A solar hot water supplement can be added initially or at any time in the future.
+- You can install a solar hot water supplement from the start or you can add one at any time in the future.

-- The water must be kept potable and fit for consumption.
-The flow detail in our instructions and in the animation here must be executed and all materials used in the system must be potable rated.
+- You must keep the water in all parts of the system potable and fit for consumption.
+The flow detail in our instructions and in the animation here must be executed.
+All materials used in the system must be potable rated.

-- An expansion tank may be needed if check valves or backflow preventers prevent expansion water from backing up to the rest of the water system.
+- You may need an expansion tank if check valves or backflow preventers prevent expansion water from backing up to the rest of the water system.

 We believe this system is the best alternative.
 It is simple in design, efficient in operation, has modest initial costs and can make use of environmentally friendly solar technology.
 When and where local codes permit the delivery of space heating and domestic hot water through a single system, we recommend the Open Direct System.
 Here’s why: